hybridgroup/taskmapper/README.md

 The source code is located at [ticketmaster-lighthouse](http://github.com/hybridgroup/ticketmaster-lighthouse)

+### Basecamp

+To use Basecamp with ticketmaster, install it:
+    gem install ticketmaster-basecamp

+Once you require it, then you are ready to use Basecamp with ticketmaster

+    require 'ticketmaster'
+    require 'ticketmaster-basecamp'
+    basecamp = TicketMaster.new(:basecamp, :domain => 'yourdomain.basecamphq.com', :username => 'you', :password => 'pass')

+The source code is located at [ticketmaster-basecamp](http://github.com/hybridgroup/ticketmaster-basecamp)

 ### Unfuddle (Alpha, needs compatibility update)

 To use Unfuddle with ticketmaster, install it: